General Admissions Requirements

 - All credits must have been earned with a grade of C- or higher to be tallied as part of transfer

 Your enrollment advisor can do an unofficial review of your transcript with you to see if you meet these requirements.
 If you are close to meeting the requirements (3 classes or less away), we can discuss how you can make up a few credits in order to transfer.
+Please submit your transcripts for a pre-evaluation of your credits.

 This program is unique and may not be a fit for all students.